rosemary-liang/BobaFinder/README.md

 ### Screens
 - **SearchVC** is the Search ViewController that contains an image view, a textField, and a UIButton so that a user can input a zipcode and press the UIButton or "enter" to search
-  - When the search commences, input validation is performed, and if it passes, the `pushPlacesListVC` objc function and pushes the PlacesListVC onto the stack and passes the zipcode to the PlacesListVC.
+  - Input validation is performed, and if it passes, the PlacesListVC is pushed onto the stack and passes the zipcode to the PlacesListVC.

-- **PlacesListVC** shows a UICollectionView of all nearby boba places using the zipcode provided from the SearchVC TextFieldInput
+- **PlacesListVC** shows a collection view of all nearby boba places using the zipcode provided from the SearchVC
-  - PlacesListVC calls `getPlaces()`, which consists of an asynchronous network call from the `NetworkManager` that returns an array of Places (`[Place]`)
+  - PlacesListVC calls `getPlaces()`, which is a network call from the `NetworkManager` that returns an array of Places (`[Place]`)
   - The data source is configured to dequeue resusable `PlaceCell`s and set the cell's place variable with the appropriate `place`.
       - **PlaceCell** is a collection view cell consisting of an image view (BFImageView) and labels
   - A UISearchController allows the user to search for specific places within the existing `places` array.